geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

 Support was added for reading Reftek data that was encoded as uncompressed 16/32 bit integers (see [#2058](https://github.com/obspy/obspy/pull/2058) and [#2059](https://github.com/obspy/obspy/pull.2059)).

-Support was added for reading ranger gatherer 16 "node" format using `obspy.io.rg16`.
+Support was added for reading FairField range gatherer 16 "node" format using `obspy.io.rg16`.

+Support was added for reading INGV's DMX format using `obspy.io.dmx`.

 Additional support for handling seg2 code 3 trace data was added.
 Improved parsing of free-form entries was added as well as correcting non-native endian data upon loading.

-Support was added for reading HypoDD "pha" and SeismicHandler "evt" files.
+Support was added for reading HypoDD "pha" files, SeismicHandler "evt" files and FOCMEC "out" and "lst" files.

 ###  Miscellaneous Notable Bug Fixes and Improvements
 * `obspy.signal.polarization` fixed an issue when selecting Z/N/E from a given trace (see [#2365](https://github.com/obspy/obspy/pull/2365)).